Hailey0528/CarND-Advanced-Lane-Finding/writeup.md

 ![first equation](https://latex.codecogs.com/gif.latex?R_%7Bcurve%7D%20%3D%20%5Cfrac%7B%281&plus;%28%5Cfrac%7B%5Cpartial%20x%20%7D%7B%5Cpartial%20y%7D%29%5E%7B2%7D%29%29%5E%7B%5Cfrac%7B3%7D%7B2%7D%7D%7D%7B%5Cleft%20%7C%20%5Cfrac%7B%5Cpartial%5E2%20x%7D%7B%5Cpartial%20y%5E2%7D%5Cright%20%7C%7D)

 Then I calculated the curvature with the average of the left and right curvature.
+The offset of the vehicle is calculated based on that the vehicle should be in the center of the image.
+The current postion is the middle of the left and right lane.
+The soll-position is the middle of the image.
+Therefore, the offset is current position minus soll-position.

 #### Plot Back Down